Free Read #1: Second Chance at Stonybrook

 ‘There is no need for you to cook for me, Adam.’

 ‘I have to cook for myself anyway and as you can see there is plenty.
 Go change.’

-He stood just a couple feet from her, much too tall and broad, and the heat began again, curling outwards like smoke from a genie’s lamp, down to her loins which had clearly not really become quiescent, just waiting, and up, over her breasts, raising her nipples hard against her damp shirt, climbing her neck and cheeks like a virulent vine.
+He stood just a couple feet from her, much too tall and broad, and the heat began again, curling outwards from her core like smoke from a genie’s lamp, down to her loins which had clearly not really become quiescent, just waiting, and up, over her breasts, raising her nipples hard against her damp shirt, climbing her neck and cheeks like a virulent vine.